MicKunWut2501/MicKunWut2501/README.md

 - 👋 Hi, I’m @MicKunWut2501
 - 👀 I’m interested in ...
-Data Analysis, Data Scienece, Development Cooperation and Sport
+Data Analysis, Data Science, Development Cooperation and Sports in general
 - 🌱 I’m currently learning ...
 RStudio
 - 💞️ I’m looking to collaborate on ...not sure yet
 - 📫 How to reach me ... via e-mail